PM shares video showcasing importance of not giving up

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan on Sunday shared a video on social media advising the youth to watch it.
+ISLAMABAD: PM Imran Khan on Sunday shared a video on social media advising the youth to watch it.